 Review of MV Glen Massan

-The ship Glen Massan and her fleet mate Glen Tarsan are traditional wooden fishing boats ingeniously reconstructed into cruise ships.
-Each boat accommodates a maximum of 11 passengers in 6 double cabins.
+MV Glen Massan ship and its fleetmate Glen Tarsan are traditional wooden fishing boats drydock reconstructed into cruise ships.
+Each boat has max passenger capacity 12 (in 6 double cabins) plus 6 crew/staff.
 Shipowners Ken Grant and Andy Thoms bought the vessel in 2004.
-It was constructed in Baltimore (County Cork, Ireland) in 1975 and re-launched (as cruise ship) in 2007.
+The vessel was constructed in Baltimore (Cork County, Ireland), launched in 1975 and relaunched (as cruise ship) in 2007.

 Both Glen Tarsan and Glen Massan have gold-painted funnels. they were built for the Irish fishing fleet by the Irish Government, but the Glen Massan ship was destined to be broken up when her present owners bought and save her from destruction.
 Then they decided to restore the vessel and transform it into a mini-cruise ship.
 Glen Tarsan was introduced in 2007 after similar restoration.
 Glen Massan and Glen Tarsan offer 3- and 6-night round-trip sailings from Oban, Scotland to Argyll and the Hebrides.

 Majestic Line is a privately owned cruise line headquartered in Dunoon, Scotland.
 Established in 2004, it is named after fictional shipping company which features in Neil Munro's Para Handy tales.
 As of 2013, the cruise line was operating voyages out of Oban to the Islands of Clyde and the Inner Hebrides.
 The company operates a fleet of two ships converted from fishing trawlers, as well as a 3rd, purpose-built vessel, which has the feel and looks of “gentleman’s motor yacht” of the 1930s.

 In 2004 two friends, Ken Grant and Andy Thoms purchased and converted their first ship, Glen Massan, to a mini liner, sailing from Holy Loch, close to Dunoon to sail the sheltered islands and lochs of Argyll.
 In May 2007 sister ship Glen Tarsan was introduced to sail from Oban for the Hebrides.
 The 3rd ship, MV Glen Etive is custom-designed newbuild which was ready to cruise for her 2016 season.